seth-dobson/artful-analytics.github.io/_posts/2020-05-30-charting-the-cmv-awareness-gap.md

 The former is typically how a bi-directional bar chart would be interpreted.
-But since the purpose of the visualization is to highlight the CMV awareness gap, it might be better to actually plot the gap (linear distance) between awareness and incidence for cCMV in comparison to other conditions.
+But since the purpose of the visualization is to highlight the CMV awareness gap, it might be better to actually plot the gap (linear distance) between awareness and incidence of long-term health problems for cCMV in comparison to other conditions.

 So my proposed enhancement is to layer the incidence data as a series of